 Balderas is hardly alone.
 The Inland Empire has some of the worst ozone and soot pollution in the country.
 San Bernardino and Riverside counties, which encompass the region, have asthma rates twice as high as the national average.

-Anthony Victoria-Midence, communications director at the Center for Community Action and Environmental Justice, says that building more warehouses in the Inland Empire will sicken even more people in an area that’s already overburdened by pollution.
+Anthony Victoria-Midence, former communications director at the Center for Community Action and Environmental Justice, says that building more warehouses in the Inland Empire will sicken even more people in an area that’s already overburdened by pollution.
 And though more warehouses will inevitably mean more jobs, the question is at what cost.
 News reports have described the warehouse environment as “soul crushing,” where employees are treated like “robots” and injuries are common.
 Fewer than half the jobs in the Inland Empire pay a living wage.

 “It’s like this slow violence that the e-commerce chain inflicts,” says Victoria-Midence, “It’s a cycle of madness.”